spang-lab/urnc/docs/source/configuration.md

 #### keywords

-Keywords used to identify different types of lines within each notebook.
+Keywords used to categorize lines within each notebook.
 Currently, the following categories are supported: `assignment`, `skeleton`, and `solution`.
 Lines matching `#### <keyword>\n(.*|\n)\n###` are considered part of the respective category.
 Depending on the conversion target, these lines are either removed, transformed, or left unchanged in the notebook.
 Example: if you configure `solution: "SOL"`, the following cell would be tagged as `solution` and lines 2-4 would be removed in the `student` notebook:

 ```python
 # Enter your solution here  # left unchanged
 #### SOL                     # gets removed